AngusGMorrison/logfusc/README.md

 Secret encourages you to log often and trace **everything** in the knowledge that your secrets are safe.
-That doesn't stop you working with sensitive data, though, but you have to do it *deliberately*.
+That doesn't stop you working with sensitive data, but you have to do it *deliberately*.

 ```go
 secret := logfusc.NewSecret("PEM string")